vaishnavprachi98/technical-interviews/algorithms_datastructures/sorting/README.md

 ### Counting sort

 Key idea:
-1. Make buckets of all possible inputs in the range.
+1. make buckets of all possible inputs in the range.
-2. Loop through items in the array, add the count to the correct bucket.
+2. loop through items in the array, add the count to the correct bucket.
-3. Return bucket key * count.
+3. return bucket key * count.

 We need to know the range for counting sort.